aisensivtsev/wps-index-2025-analysis/README.md

 ## Which one looks best?

-The HTML file looks the best overall.
-It balances clarity, visual quality, and readability, making it the strongest option for presenting insights.
-The markdown file is a close second for GitHub-native viewing, while the notebook is best suited for development and reproducibility rather than presentation.
+Overall, the HTML file appears the best.
+It is the best choice for presenting insights because it strikes a balance between readability, clarity, and visual quality.
+The notebook is more appropriate for development and reproducibility than for presentation, but the markdown file is a close second for GitHub-native viewing.

 ## Where are the images?